janl/mustache.js/README.md

     <div class="tweet-button">{{_i}}Tweet{{/i}}</div>

-This will lookup every translation in that template with the mode, e.g. `_('Tweet', {_mode: "tweet_button"})`, which your gettext implementation can handle as appropriate.
+This will lookup every translation in that template with the mode, e.g. `_('Tweet', {mode: "tweet_button"})`, which your gettext implementation can handle as appropriate.

 ## Escaping